TheOdinProject/curriculum/javascript/organizing-js/oop-concepts.md

 <div class="lesson-content__panel" markdown="1">

-1. The following articles mention the acronym __SOLID__ before going on to talk about Single Responsibility.
-Single Responsibility is definitely the most relevant of the 5.
-Feel free to dig into the rest of the SOLID principles if you like.. but pay special attention to Single Responsibility.
+1. The following resources cover SOLID.
+Single Responsibility is arguably the most important of the 5.
+Feel free to dig into the rest of the SOLID principles if you like ... but pay special attention to Single Responsibility:
+    1. Perhaps the best web resource available on SOLID is [this video series covering each of the principles in turn](https://www.youtube.com/playlist?list=PLZlA0Gpn_vH9kocFX7R7BAe_CvvOCO_p9).
+The creator is an adept teacher and provides clear and helpful examples.
+He also uses his own language to explain things - helpful for those struggling with the much-repeated official definitions.
-    1. Read [SOLID JavaScript: The Single Responsibility Principle](http://aspiringcraftsman.com/2011/12/08/solid-javascript-single-responsibility-principle/). **NOTE:** This article does make use of JQuery, one of the earliest and most popular JavaScript libraries prior to the ES6 standard.
+    2. Read [SOLID JavaScript: The Single Responsibility Principle](http://aspiringcraftsman.com/2011/12/08/solid-javascript-single-responsibility-principle/). **NOTE:** This article does make use of JQuery, one of the earliest and most popular JavaScript libraries prior to the ES6 standard.
 While The Odin Project does not teach JQuery and you are not expected to understand the example, be sure to focus less on the code itself and more on the SOLID concepts being expressed.
-    2. [5 Principles that will make you a SOLID JavaScript Developer](https://thefullstack.xyz/solid-javascript/) hits the same topic, and also covers the rest of 'SOLID' concisely.
+    3. [5 Principles that will make you a SOLID JavaScript Developer](https://thefullstack.xyz/solid-javascript/) treats the same topic, and also covers the rest of SOLID concisely.
-    3. And read [S.O.L.I.D.
-The first 5 principles of Object Oriented Design with JavaScript](https://medium.com/@cramirez92/s-o-l-i-d-the-first-5-priciples-of-object-oriented-design-with-javascript-790f6ac9b9fa) for good measure.
 2. [How to Write Highly Scalable and Maintainable JavaScript: Coupling](https://medium.com/@alexcastrounis/how-to-write-highly-scalable-and-maintainable-javascript-coupling-c860787dbdd4) explains loosely coupled objects pretty well.
 </div>